WestGrid/ubcSummerSchool2019/4-materials.md

 nav: true
 ---

-To access any posted materials before/during the school, please check individual session pages in the [program]({{ site.baseurl }}/1-program.html).
-After the summer school finishes, all course materials will be added to this page as we receive them from the instructors.
+We will be adding course materials to this page during and after the summer school.
+For more course details now, please check individual session pages in the [program]({{ site.baseurl }}/1-program.html).